Parliamentary.ai

 Overview

-This bill mandates the activation of the remaining sections of Part 3 of the 2017 Digital Economy Act, specifically focusing on online pornography regulations, by June 20, 2022.
-It ensures all provisions related to online pornography within the 2017 Act are fully enforced.
+This bill mandates the implementation of the remaining sections of Part 3 of the 2017 Digital Economy Act, specifically focusing on online pornography regulations, by June 20, 2022.
+The Secretary of State is responsible for enacting these regulations.

 Description

-This bill compels the Secretary of State to enact regulations, as per section 118(6) of the Digital Economy Act 2017, bringing into effect all outstanding provisions within Part 3 of that Act by June 20, 2022.
-Part 3 primarily deals with online pornography regulation.
-The bill applies across England, Wales, Scotland, and Northern Ireland and comes into effect upon parliamentary passage.
+This bill compels the commencement of all outstanding provisions within Part 3 of the 2017 Digital Economy Act.
+This part of the Act deals with online pornography.
+The bill requires the Secretary of State to create regulations to ensure full implementation of these provisions by June 20, 2022.
+The bill applies across the UK (England, Wales, Scotland, and Northern Ireland) and comes into effect upon parliamentary passage.

 Government Spending

-The bill itself doesn't directly specify government spending.
-However, implementing the regulations under Part 3 of the 2017 Act will likely involve costs associated with enforcement and potentially, the development of new regulatory bodies or infrastructure.
+The bill itself doesn't directly allocate new government spending.
+However, implementing the regulations required under Part 3 of the 2017 Digital Economy Act will likely involve costs associated with regulatory development, enforcement, and potential support services.
 Specific figures are not provided in the bill text.

 Groups Affected